 By Deborah Jane Lamberton

-What do a peg-legged stallion, a former NFL quarterback and a self-taught award-winning rider have in common?
+What do a peg-legged stallion, a former Redskins quarterback and a self-taught award-winning rider have in common?
 All play a role in the history of one of Middleburg’s most famous equestrian landmarks, Fox Chase Farm.
 Purchased in 2000 by the Hanley family, Fox Chase Farm, like the rest of Hunt Country’s environs, has witnessed many changes over the years—changes that include the farm’s own name.

 Historical records indicate the property, known as Mill Hill Farm, dates back to 1876.
 A hand-written deed in flowing script documents sale of the land to Henry T. Harrison on May 7, 1879, when it became Cottage Farm.
 Despite changing ownership several times through the ensuing decades, both farm names persisted into the early 1950s.